mbadal1996/cnn_mlp_hybrid_classifier/README.md

-# cnn_mlp_hybrid_classifier
+# cnn_mlp_hybrid_model
 The following python / pytorch code uses a CNN+MLP Hybrid architecture to predict on image+numeric data.

 =================================================================

-CNN + MLP Classifier for Image + Numeric Data
+CNN + MLP Model for Image + Numeric Data

 Comments:
-The following Python code is a hybrid CNN + MLP classifier for combined image data + numeric features (meta-data) which further describe the images.
+The following Python code is a hybrid CNN + MLP architecture for combined image data + numeric features (meta-data) which further describe the images.
 The output of the model is a continuous float value in the range [0,1] which is due to normalization of the training label.
 In that sense it is a regression as opposed to a classification.
 The average error per epoch is calculated.
-The original purpose of the code was to make predictions on housing prices (see So-Cal Housing in Kaggle) but this kind of hybrid classifier is useful for various other problems where both images and numeric features are combined.
+The original purpose of the code was to make predictions on housing prices (see So-Cal Housing in Kaggle) but this kind of hybrid model is useful for various other problems where both images and numeric features are combined.
 In the event that a binary or multi-class output is desired (instead of a float value regression), then the final output layer of